 1. Don’t build custom/in-house content management software

 It is very enticing to believe that your team can build a custom CMS, including open source.
 However, we have never seen it work.
 No matter how much you plan for it, your team does not have the years of experience that lends a capable hand to handle many complexities that come with a CMS.
-The amount of developer support required in the long-term outweighs the cost of purchasing a CMS; and not to mention, custom builds are prone-to-fail.
+The amount of developer support required in the long-term outweighs the cost of selecting and purchasing a CMS; and not to mention, custom builds are prone-to-fail.

 2. Avoid heavy developer reliance